knative/docs/contribute-to-docs/getting-started/previewing-docs-locally.md

       ```

     - **Local Preview with Dirty Reload**
-    If you’re only changing a single page in the `/docs/` folder that is not the homepage or `nav.yml`, adding the flag `--dirtyreload` makes the site rebuild super crazy insta-fast.
+    If you’re only changing a single page in the `/docs/` folder that is not the homepage or `nav.yml`, adding the flag `--dirtyreload` makes the site rebuild faster.

       ```
       mkdocs serve --dirtyreload